cu/silicon/DESIGN.md

 (like an ORM, CSS toolkit, or flashy Javascript UI framework).
 I believe people call this "boring technology" these days.

-I chose dependencies that are relatively small, easy to understand, and are mature and therefore unlikely to change dramatically in the future.
+I chose dependencies that are relatively small, easy to understand, and if not mature are at least apparently stable and therefore unlikely to change dramatically in the future.
 I also hope that I have structured things in a way that will make it relatively easy to swap out parts for better or more available versions in the future.

 ## Markdown Syntax